+Stormshield Network Security firewalls

-Stormshield Network firewall-VPN appliances must be installed in accordance with the current network interconnection policy and are the only passageways between the different networks on which the control policy for traffic has to be applied.
-They are scaled according to the capacities of the adjacent devices or these devices restrict the number of packets per second, positioned slightly below the maximum treatment capacities of each firewall-VPN appliance installed in the network architecture.
+SNS firewall are the only passageways between the various networks on which the traffic control policy must be applied.
+They are scaled according to the capacities of the adjacent devices or these devices restrict the number of packets per second, positioned slightly below the maximum processing capacities of each firewall installed in the network architecture.

-Besides applying security functions, NETASQ firewall-VPN appliances do not provide any network service other than routing and address translation.
+Besides applying security functions, SNS firewalls do not provide any network service other than routing and address translation.

-no DHCP, DNS, PKI, application proxies, etc.\
+No DHCP, DNS, PKI, application proxies, etc.\

-Stormshield Network appliances are not configured to forward IPX, Netbios, AppleTalk, PPPoE or IPv6 information flows.
+SNS firewalls are not configured to forward IPX, Netbios, AppleTalk, PPPoE or IPv6 traffic.

-Firewall-VPN appliances do not depend on external "online" services (DNS, DHCP, RADIUS, etc.) to apply the information flow control policy.
+SNS firewalls do not depend on external "online" services (DNS, DHCP, RADIUS, etc.) to apply the traffic control policy.